PeerPigeon/PeerPigeon/docs/HUB_SYSTEM.md

    (app-net)           (app-net)          (app-net)
 ```

-## Hub Namespace: `pigeonhub-mesh`
+## Hub Namespace: `pigeonhub-mesh` (Configurable)

-The `pigeonhub-mesh` namespace is reserved for hub-to-hub connections.
+By default, the `pigeonhub-mesh` namespace is reserved for hub-to-hub connections.
+However, you can configure a custom hub mesh namespace for your deployment.
 When a hub announces on this namespace:

 1. The signaling server identifies it as a hub
 2. It's registered in the hub registry
 3. It receives a list of all other connected hubs
 4. Other hubs are notified about this new hub
 5. Hubs can then establish WebRTC connections to each other

+**Note:** All hubs in the same network must use the same namespace to discover and connect to each other.

 ## Server Configuration